dcavar/dcavar.github.io/pubs.md

 - *On Split Islands*.
 Department of Linguistics, Indiana University.
 April 2015.

 - *Automatically Annotated Repository of Digital Video and Audio Resources Community* (AARDVARC).
 Presentation at the ClingDing meeting, Department of Linguistics, Indiana University, together with [Malgosia E. Cavar], July 2014.
-See also: AARDVARC
+See also: AARDVARC.

 - *Morphological grammars and computational analyzer/generators for the documentation of indigenous/endangered languages of the world*.
 Poster presented at the Morphology Fest at Indiana University, Department of Linguistics, together with U. Kazagashewa, M. Mueller, [Malgosia E. Cavar], A. Lamont, S. Fox June 20<sup>th</sup>, 2014.